 - Domain names: block traffic from known malicious domains

 - Ports : deny traffic trying to enter through a certain port

 - Contents: block data packets containing certain keywords

 After a comprehensive penetration test, your organization can view its system as both the hacker and a network security specialist, to identify what you need to improve.
 Get in touch with us now for more information!

-Want more workplace utilization inspiration?
-Check out our favorite blog post and subscribe our blog!
+Want to learn more about how you can better utilize the workplace?
+Check out our favorite blog posts and subscribe to our blog!